nih-cfde/training-and-engagement/docs/General-Tutorials/javascript_chooser.md

 So, this code will accept the users input, save that input value as the variable 'id_platform' and send that variable to be the input into our change_content_by_platform function, at which point 'form_control' will take on that value.
-The 'return false' here tells the `<select>` that once it has passed on the user input, it shoudn't do anything else.
+The 'return false' here tells the `<select>` that once it has passed on the user input, it shouldn't do anything else.

 Finally, we need to tell the `<select>` what the actual dropdown menu should be.